Meet the Robinsons (video game): Gameplay

 Exclusively developed for the Game Boy Advance, the Climax Studios game features a completely different storyline and uses a mix of side-scrolling, top-view, and flying levels (for the Time Machine) throughout.
 Both Wilbur and Lewis are able to create and activate several different inventions by finding invention pieces throughout the levels.
 In addition, InventCo Egg-Timers and Gift Boxes are hidden throughout; collecting enough of these will unlock special "Goodies" on the main menu.
 In addition, a "Battery" meter serves as both a life gauge and a power gauge for the many different inventions.

-The events of the game take place immediately after the movie, rather than before like in the Disney Interactive Studios version.
-Inexplicably, this is also the only Meet the Robinsons game which features Lewis as a main playable character, similar to the film.
+The events of the game take place immediately after the film, rather than before like in the Disney Interactive Studios version.
 Due to the limitations of the Game Boy Advance, no voice-acting is featured.

 Nintendo DS version

 The Nintendo DS version is a third-person shooter with a simplified version of the console storyline, borrowing familiar game elements, such as the Dissembler and Charge Glove as well as adding exclusive ones.
 It follows the console version in four different worlds; Egypt, Lizzy, Stanley, and finally the Bowler Hat Guy's robotic hat - Doris, that ensures a final battle for the future.
 The Nintendo DS version also includes chargeball as well, just as the console version.